-Rejection or brutal silence after unsuccessful applications are not easy to take.
-They enforce what one could call a universal saboteur.
+Rejection or brutal silence after unsuccessful applications are not easy to cope with.
+They enforce what could be called a “universal saboteur”.
 Almost all of us know this voice that doubts if we are good, strong, talkative, friendly, etc. enough.
 And let me assure you, you are enough, don't buy into this.
 Self-awareness is good, talking yourself down doesn't help!

 You are too... young

-Another potent one, we've often learned in childhood “You are too loud, too frank, too... (fill in the blank)”.
-When entering the workforce as a junior member of the team we often hesitate to play full out, wary to step on peoples toes.
-Know that while an attitude of an open mind and willingness to learn from the elder is good, don't diminish your opinions and thought because you feel too young or too... (fill in the blank).
+Another potent one, we've often learned in childhood: “You are too loud, too frank, too... (fill in the blank)”.
+When entering the workforce as a junior member of the team we often hesitate to be our true selves, wary to step on people's toes.
+Know that while an attitude of an open mind and willingness to learn from the elder is good, don't diminish your opinions and thoughts because you feel too young etc.

 What if...
 I don't succeed

-Listening to “What if” voices in your head is a surefire way to feeling stuck and paralysed, as it will have you paint theoretical horror scenarios on a regular basis.
-Try to re-frame your scenarios in the most positive way: What if you succeed?
-And you will have the guts to take step by step action again.
+Listening to the “What if” voices in your head is a surefire way to feeling trapped as it will have you paint theoretical horror scenarios on a regular basis.
+Try to re-frame your scenarios in the most positive way: what if you succeed?
+And you will have the confidence to take step by step action again.

-What John Smith will think about you or tell you to do is nowhere as important as what you know to be true about yourself, so make sure to weigh your options accordingly.
-A bit of realism might be good as long as it doesn't suffocate what is possible when you tap into optimism and you powerful self.
+What another person will think about you or tell you to do is nowhere as important as what you know to be true about yourself, so make sure to weigh your options accordingly.
+A bit of realism might be good as long as it doesn't suffocate what is possible when you tap into optimism and your powerful self.

 I just don't know

 I don't know what I want.
 I don't know if this is right for me.
 When I look into my future, I just see a lot of blurry clouds.
 That is because your “I don't know saboteur” has their grip on you.
-When you recognise that and step aside into a perspective of clarity, e.g. a calm lake or mountaintop view.
-You are very likely to find that you know quite well what you do not want and from there you can move on to what is of interest to you.
+When you recognise that and step into a perspective of clarity, e.g. a calm lake or mountain top view.
+You are likely to find that you know quite well what you don’t want and from there you can move on to what is of interest to you.